Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Preliminary syllabus

-Please review the preliminary syllabus posted above to see if any required texts are available as ebooks in Canvas or on the internet.
+Required Texts Please review the preliminary syllabus when it is posted above to see if any required texts are available as ebooks in Canvas or on the internet.
 Please order the books on the syllabus from the bookstore of your choice before the course begins.

 Instructor: Staff